derikbf/ruby-social-network/README.md

 # Ruby - Social Network

-EN: Building a Social Network using Bootstrap 5 with Ruby on Rails 6 in MVC pattern.
+Building a Social Network using Bootstrap 5 with Ruby on Rails 6 in MVC pattern.

+Obs: this social network was focused on studies in Ruby on Rails, mainly on the backend, with no effort on the frontend.

-EN: This repository is part of the [Curso Ruby on Rails](https://web.dio.me/home) on Digital Innovation One.
+This repository is part of the [Curso Ruby on Rails](https://web.dio.me/home) on Digital Innovation One.
 Professor Luciano Cesar Cordeiro.
 <br/><br/>

 <h3>👨‍💻 Technologies Used</h3>